MacakM/PV247-Expense-Manager/README.md

 * filter expenses
 * create new plans
    - based on spending or saving
-* create current paste of expenses and share it with other people
-* manage my pastes
+* add other user to the account

 ### Time ###
 * plans are automatically marked as finished when the given goal is achieved